-Here on our Training page you will learn how our Radial Keyboard design operates and how to best go about learning how to use our keyboards and App.
+Training provided on this page will allow you to see how our Radial Keyboard design operates and how to best go about learning how to use our keyboards and App.
 We recommend that you spend the time to look at the following videos, starting with our Demo Video which uses our Android App to explain the principles behind the operation of the Radial Keyboard design.
 These same principles also apply to the operation of our physical keyboards, albeit with some minor differences.You might also have questions which you may find the answer to by looking at our Frequently Asked Questions page (FAQ).
 If you need additional support then you can always submit a question to us by using our Support submission form detailing the exact nature of the query in your message.

 So Just How Fast is Your Typing Speed?